HansselMorales/ProjectsPortfolio/Data Industry Salaries Project/README.md

 # Trends in the Thriving Data Professions Landscape
-The data industry is becoming one of the most profitable.
+The data industry is becoming one of the most profitable sectors.
 This is because more and more companies are realizing the immense power of the data they generate.
 As a result, the demand for data professionals is growing rapidly, as are the salaries that companies are willing to pay to have their data accurately analyzed.
-In this analysis I made of a Kaggle survey dataset, there is a breakdown of the key insights I discovered across various data professions and specifically for Data Scientists (the most profitable):
+In this analysis I made of a Kaggle survey dataset, there is a breakdown of the key insights I discovered across various data professions and specifically for Data Scientists (the most profitable one):

 ### General Dashboard